victrw/Networking/readme.md

 }
 ```
 **Note: Option router is your interface IP.
-Make SURE that your range does not include any of your option routers!**
+Make SURE that your range does not include any of your option routers!
+MAKE SURE ALL INTERFACES ARE MADE!**

 Syntax Error checking:
 ```